apache/infrastructure-website/content/pages/mailing-list-moderation.md

 To see a list of who is allowed to post on the moderation list, send an email to `{listname}-allow-list@tlp.apache.org`.

 There is an <em>opt-in</em> configuration for problem posters, which lets you subscribe him or her to a 'sendsubscribertomod' list.
 It works in exactly the same way as adding or removing someone from an 'allow' or 'deny' list.
-File an INFRA ticket to have it enabled for your list (you don't have to use it, but having it enabled adds an option for you to consider.
+File an INFRA ticket to have it enabled for your list (you don't have to use it, but having it enabled adds an option for you to consider).

 To use it (once it has been enabled) do this: